crocs-muni/OptimizedJCAlgs/Zorro/Readme.md

 encrypt:         2259 ms
 cleanup:            4 ms
 ```
+The new - optimized Zorro is about 100 ms faster.
+This is because of loop unrolling and better handling of arrays.
+We also added cleanup for safety reasons, which takes only 4 ms therefore is negligible time-wise.

 We see that whole encryption takes around 2250 ms. This is split into 6 steps, each containing 4 rounds.
 Each step lasts 375 ms. Each round lasts 93 ms, split into 4 functions: SubBytes, AddConstant and ShiftRows last together about 13 ms, where MixColumns itself lasts 80 ms. In MixColumns, there are 4 identical steps, each lasting about 20-22 ms. Each step is 16 multiplications over Galois field (mGF).
 Each multiplication is over 1 ms long.
 Since we perform ``16 x 4 x 4 x 6 = 1546`` multiplications, the computation can't last less than that many milliseconds.
 All other computations also take some time (although that's only a small portion), resulting in an average 2250 ms long computation.
 So mGF is what takes so long and cannot be further optimized.